yamchips/issue-tracker/Learning-notes.md

 In delete button, create a state to manage deletion.
 Add a spinner to indicate the deletion is in progress.

+### Optimize file structure

+In the IssueToolBar, we have a New Issue button.
+Now when clicking the button, the loading file in the same folder with page.tsx file works and it shows the skeleton of this page.
+When we are redirected to /issues/new page, the loading file in /issues/new also works and show another skeleton.

+To avoid seeing these two skeletons, we adjust the page that shows all issues to a new folder called issues/list.
+We also adjust the /issues/[id]/edit folder to /issues/edit and create /issues/edit/[id] and put files in /issues/edit into this new folder.
+We also need to adjust the links in `router.push()` and `Link`.

 ## Further work

 1. Update the status of an issue in edit issue page